RohanNero/block3d-submodule/README.md

 #### `minimumBal`

 This is a string representation of the minimum number of tokens/nfts that must be held by users to meet the rule criteria.
 Used only in token and nft rules.
-Remember to account for decimals.
+Remember to account for token decimals.

 #### `contracts`